hugsy/gef/docs/commands/vmmap.md

 and `heap` sections set as Read/Write/Execute.

-`vmmap` can accept multiple arguments, either patterns to match again mapping names, or addresses to determine which section it belongs to:
+`vmmap` can accept multiple arguments, either patterns to match again mapping names, or addresses to determine which section it belongs to, or the permissions of the sections to match:

 1.  `-a` / `--addr`:
     -  filter by address -> parses the next argument as an integer or asks gdb to interpret the value